arielgxa/lpthw/cmdNotes.md

 ## Exercise 7: Remove Directory (`rmdir`)

 To remove an empty directory, go to the directory right above it and type `rmdir <dir>`

+## Exercise 8: Moving Around (pushd, popd)

+* `pushd` - Save current location and go to a new one
+* `popd` - Return to the saved location

+Works as a stack - `pushd` pushes a directory to the end of the stack, and `popd` pops the last directory in the stack